tttmmmyyyy/fixlang/Document.md

 - Use `...` for `va_arg`.
 - If return type is `void`, put `()` before the function name.

-Note that calling C function may break abstraction of Fix such as immutability or memory safety.
-Use this feature carefully!
+Note that calling C function may break Fix's features such as immutability or memory safety.
+Use this feature carefully.

 # Built-in and standard library features